-Start Date Actions Completion Date a and New ∠ealand (CA Al Responsibility Resource Appli icability Framework (cont.)
+Start Date Actions Completion Date a and New Zealand (CA Al Responsibility Resource Appli cability Framework < (cont.)
 2. Ongoing Monitoring audit quality on behalf of the Financial Reporting Council (FRC) The FRC is a statutory body with responsibility for providing strategic advice in relation to audit quality in Australia.
 Rather than monitoring individual practices, the FRC relies on ASIC and the reviews of the professional accounting bodies to fulfil this responsibility.
 Under Section 225A of the ASIC Act, CA ANZ monitors and reports to the FRC on audit quality.
 This includes reviewing each practice's policies and procedures, as well as considering whether these policies and procedures have been applied in individual audit engagements.
 Working with ASIC to enhance audit quality We are committed to audit quality and support ASIC's role in regulating auditors.
-An initiative of the program is to match members with ASIC's registers of Registered Company Auditors (RCAs) and Self-Managed Superannuation Auditors (SMSF auditors).
-As such, we are able to ascertain whether our members who are RCAs and SMSF auditors are fulfilling their professional obligations, complementing ASIC's regulatory activities.
+An initiative of the program is to match members with ASIC's registers of Registered Company Auditors (RCAs) and Self-Managed Superannuation Auditors are fulfilling their professional obligations, complementing ASIC's regulatory activities.
 CA ANZ and ASIC have an understanding that both bodies consider the timing and findings of one another's reviews, to help reduce duplication and therefore minimize disruption in practices.
-The mutual understanding includes: • when determining the scope and timing of an inspection, ASIC will consider CA ANZ's quality review findings • in its quality reviews, CA ANZ will consider ASIC's inspection findings, and may modify the timing and scope of its reviews as a result.
+The mutual understanding includes: when determining the scope and timing of an inspection, ASIC will consider CA ANZ's quality review findings in its quality reviews, CA ANZ will consider ASIC's inspection findings, and may modify the timing and scope of its reviews as a result.
 Ongoing General Manager Professional Standards and Quality Review Manager Quality Review Team